 Advancing Tobacco-Free Finance Policies in the USA

-Tobacco Free Portfolios (“TFP”) commits to expanding their global work to galvanize the U.S. marketplace in championing tobacco-free finance through an entirely new approach.
-By establishing a presence in key locations across the United States TFP will 1) develop an advocacy campaign, (2) increase the committed assets under management to the Tobacco-Free Finance Pledge by at least $3 Trillion, and (3) engage with at least 20% of the leading U.S. financial institutions and endowments as part of their ESG efforts in addressing health equity.
+In 2022, Tobacco Free Portfolios (“TFP”) committed to expanding their global work to galvanize the U.S. marketplace in championing tobacco-free finance through an entirely new approach.
+By establishing a presence in key locations across the United States TFP will 1) develop an advocacy campaign, (2) increase the committed assets under management to the Tobacco-Free Finance Pledge by at least $3 Trillion, and (3) engage with at least 20% of the leading U.S. financial institutions and endowments as part of their ESG efforts to address health equity.

 Both objectives can be achieved by leveraging TFP’s already extensive network of healthcare, tobacco control, and financial sector contacts to create broad reaching awareness of the importance of tobacco-free finance.
 TFP staff members will participate in key financial conferences as speakers and panelists.
 Additionally, the TFP team will host a series of high-level, private roundtables engaging with key financial leaders and institutional investors on the rationale, common challenges and practical solutions that should be considered when contemplating tobacco-free finance.